mmesh/docs/docs/platform/getting-started/what-is-mmesh.md

 mmesh is charged with some extra features like:

 * End-to-end encryption.
 In mmesh encryption is setup for you by default.
-All yor mmesh connecions are fully encrypted end-to end.
+All yor mmesh connections are fully encrypted end-to end.
-* Based on the modular peer-to-peer network stack provided by the **libp2p2** open source project.
+* Node to node connections, based on the modular peer-to-peer network stack provided by the **libp2p2** open source project.
+* IAP.
 * Monitoring.
 Each mmesh node is monitored and its alerts can be integrated into PagerDuty or Slack.
+* Alerting.
+All your nodes are provided with an alerting system that will notify you of any issue.
+* Vulnerability Scanning.
-* ...
+* Software BOM?